ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/01-motivation.md

     Examples of data structures are *arrays* and *linked lists*.

 Abstract data types
-:   An abstract data type (ADT) decribes the *capabilities* of a data structure.
+:   An abstract data type (ADT) describes the *capabilities* of a data structure.
     In other words, what operations can we use on a given data structure?
     Are there different data structures that have the same capabilities?
     We use ADTs to categorise the different use cases.
 Examples of ADTs that you may be familiar with are *lists*, *sets* and *maps*.
-    Slightly simplified using programming terms: An ADT is an interface, and a datastructure is the full implementation with all the technical details.
+    Slightly simplified using programming terms: An ADT is an interface, and a data structure is the full implementation with all the technical details.

 Algorithms